Revelation 4:6-7 – Four Beasts – Part 3

 Eze 9:11 And, behold, the man clothed with linen, which had the inkhorn by his side, reported the matter, saying, I have done as thou hast commanded me.

 Who is this “man clothed with linen” who goes between the wheels and under the cherubims, and fills his hand with coals of fire?
 Is this someone else besides the four beasts?
-What helps us to understand who this man clothed with linen is, is the fact that the the spirit of the four living creatures is in the four wheels, and the fact that the four beasts and the four and twenty elders are one and the same:
+What helps us to understand who this man clothed with linen is, is the fact that “the man clothed with linen” is “one man among them”.
+Therefore, just like the seven churches, the four beasts and the four and the four and twenty elders, these “six men” are all one and the same.
+They are one and all the Lord’s “slaughter weapon”, also known as His “battleaxe.”

 The four and twenty elders about the throne are there simply to tell us that we are not just “in the middle of and round about the throne,” but we are also in the area of the heavens around the throne.
-This “man clothed in linen” tells us even more of our various functions, as “the things of the heavens themselves,” also called that blessed and holy man who “has part in that blessed and holy first resurrection.”
-What this “man clothed in linen” tells us, by first judging the Lord’s people “beginning at the court of the Lord’s house” in chapter nine and then getting “fire from between the wheels and the cherubims,” and then scattering it over the city in chapter ten, is that we are first judged in just that manner.
-We are first judged in the flesh, and then we are purged in the heavens.
-So then we become judges of both this world and of angels.
-Both of these judgments take place within first:
+This “man clothed in linen” tells us even more of our various functions, as “the things of the heavens themselves” are also called that blessed and holy man who “has part in that blessed and holy first resurrection.”
+What this “man clothed in linen” tells us, by first judging the Lord’s people “beginning at the court of the Lord’s house” in chapter 9 and then getting “fire from between the wheels and the cherubims” and scattering it over the city in chapter 10, is that we are first judged in just that manner.
+We are first judged while we are still in the flesh, and then we are used of the Lord to “judge angels in the lake of fire.
+So then we become judges of both this present evil physical world and then we will judge all who are cast into “the lake of fire which is the second death.
+To be given this honor we must be the first to be judged as Peter indeed informs us is taking place at this very moment:

 1Co 11:31 For if we would judge ourselves, we should not be judged.